w3b3d3v/web3-community-insights/discord_member_roles_fetcher/README.md

 This project collects and extracts the number of members for each role in a Discord server and stores this data in Google BigQuery.
 The script runs daily to track the historical number of roles such as student groups, leaders, and specific tech interests.

+To setup the VM and set set the enviroment easy to work through vscode ssh remote check #setup-gcp-vm.md

 ## Prerequisites

 1. **Python 3.8 or later**
+2. python3-venv

 2. **Discord.py library**
 3. **Pandas library**
 4. **Google Cloud BigQuery client library**